mkocansey/quickiedox-mds/deployment.md

 composer require --dev deployer/deployer
 ```

-Next you will need to rename the file from `deploy-example.php`{.inline} to `deploy.php`{.inline}.

-You will need to edit the file to match your server details.
+Next you will need to rename the file from `deploy-example.php`{.inline} to `deploy.php`{.inline} and then edit the file to match your server details.

 {data-line="2,3,6".line-numbers}
 ```php